Veterinary Nursing courses for 2021

 Our courses are delivered via a combination of lectures, seminars, online interactive tutorials and practical classes.

 Taught units are assessed through a variety of means including written examinations, computer-based tests, written reports and practical examinations.

 While you are working in a clinical environment your progress will be monitored through a practical competence assessment tool.

 What are my career prospects?

 The extensive science and research components of these courses ensure that you are equipped with essential knowledge and skills, making you highly employable within veterinary and related professions.
 Our courses offer a combination of clinical veterinary nursing and either bioveterinary science or companion animal behaviour studies, leading to a breadth of career options after you graduate.

-Graduates are likely to be employed in general veterinary practice.
-Opportunities will also be available in specialist veterinary referral hospitals, in veterinary schools and within the business sector.
+Graduates may be employed in general veterinary practice.
+Opportunities will also be available in specialist veterinary referral hospitals, in veterinary schools, in animal charities and within the business sector.

 Important disclaimer information about our courses.